Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Results

 where $L$ and $e$ denote top-down learning signal and eligibility trace, respectively.
 We postulate that $F_{\alpha \beta}$ represents type-specific filter taps of GPCRs expressed by cells of type $\beta$ to precursors secreted by cells of type $\alpha$; $*$ is the convolution operation with $S$ as the number of filter taps.
-Details of biological interpretation can be found in Appendix~\ref{scn:cost_plausible}.
+Note that the matrix powers $(W^s)_{\alpha \beta}$ appearing in the values of different filter taps $F_{\alpha \beta, s}$ could be genetically pre-determined as part of the cell identity and optimized over evolutionary time scales.
+(Appendix Figure~\ref{fig:LearningCurveMDGL++_FixWab} shows successful learning using fixed modulatory weights.)
+Details of a biological interpretation of Eq.~\ref{eq_ModProp} can be found in Appendix~\ref{scn:cost_plausible}.
+Briefly, the secretion of top-down (TD) learning signals can selectively activate a biochemical process at the post-synaptic neuron, which can then act as a temporal filter on the eligibility trace.

+Observing that neurons of the same type demonstrate consistent properties across a range of features (e.g. connectivity, physiology, gene expression)~\cite{Smith2019,gouwens2019classification}, we use two cell types with consistent wiring, neuromodulation, and type of synaptic action (excitatory/inhibitory) in our relatively simple models.

-In summary, we have proposed a synaptic weight update rule, where the eligibility trace is compounded not only with top-down learning signals –-- as in modern biologically-plausible learning rules~\cite{Magee2020,Gerstner2018} –-- but also with local modulatory pathways through convolution (Figure~\ref{fig:schematics1_mdgl++}).
-This modulatory mechanism allows the propagation of credit signal through arbitrary number of recurrent steps.
+In summary, we propose a synaptic weight update rule, where the eligibility trace is compounded not only with top-down learning signals -- as in modern biologically-plausible learning rules~\cite{Magee2020,Gerstner2018} -- but also with local modulatory pathways through convolution (Figure~\ref{fig:schematics1_mdgl++}).
+This modulatory mechanism allows the propagation of credit signals through an arbitrary number of recurrent steps.